 Athol Purdey (pictured here) took over from his father, James Purdey the Younger.

 -1918 Purdey manufactures gun parts and other items of ordnance for the War Department.

 Athol retires, passing the business to Jim and Tom.

 Purdey acquired James Woodward & Sons, a London gunmaker noted for their outstanding Over-and-Under guns.
 The design remains the basis for Purdey "Best" Over-and-Under guns to this day.

 Nigel Beaumont (pictured here), cousin of Richard Beaumont, joined Purdey’s from university to start a gunmaking apprenticeship.
 He went on to become Managing Director in 1994

 James Purdey & Sons Ltd acquired by the Richemont Group.
-Richard Beaumont retired and appointed Athol Purdey’s grandson, Richard Purdey as Chairman.
+Richard Beaumont retired and appointed Athol Purdey’s great-grandson, Richard Purdey as Chairman.